 Top tip: If teams fail to make 10 yards on their first three attempts then they'll probably kick it away on their 4th down.
 This means the other team will have further to go to score.

 Examples of use: "I'd throw the ball deep on Second down" or "Atlanta always run the ball on First down"

 A quarterback is the leader of the team and the player that throws the ball a lot.
-On Sunday two of the best in the business will be playing.

 The play-maker for New England is the legendary Tom Brady, who has won the Super Bowl four times already with New England.